 - Courses and work activities carried out in pedagogical gardens (plant and horticultural science)

 - Research and teaching labs, including those that use animals

 - Labs that do not have any reasonable remote simulation equivalent, especially in the health sector

-- Internships carried out in the field (e.g. mineral exploration) and in clinical practice, including health sciences in the broadest sense (e.g. medicine, nursing science, pharmaceutical sciences, social work, psychology)
+- Internships carried out in the field (e.g. mineral exploration), in an educational setting and in clinical practice, including health sciences in the broadest sense (e.g. medicine, nursing science, pharmaceutical sciences, social work, psychology)

 - Courses in the field of physical development, such as kinesiology

 - All internships in health sciences and social services